Pair threaten shopkeeper with hatchet and hammer during raid on north-east shop - Evening Express

-Police are appealing for information following a robbery at a north-east shop.
+Police were today hunting two men who robbed a shop while armed with a hatchet and hammer.

-The incident happened at Dennis’s general store on Montrose Street, Brechin, and was reported around 7.50am today.
+The incident happened at Dennis’s general store on Montrose Street in Brechin at around 7.50am yesterday.

-Both suspects are described as white, aged mid-20s, around 5ft 6in tall with a slim build.
+Both suspects are described as white, in their mid-20s, and around 5ft 6in tall with slim builds.

 The second suspect was wearing dark tracksuit bottoms and a light blue hooded rain jacket with red toggles and a white St Andrews cross over the shoulders.
 He was carrying a hammer.